JJFourie/HomeAssistant-PulseAudio-Disable/README.md

 ### Functionality
 The script addresses two separate issues, namely:
    * Reduces CPU consumption of the ```hassio_audio``` container by suspending PulseAudio when idle.
-   * Reduces writing to logfiles by changing the PulseAudio log level from "verbose" to "error" (may not be an issue with latest version of the PA container).
+   * Reduces writing to logfiles by changing the PulseAudio log level from "verbose" to "error" (may not be an issue with the newer version of the PA container).

-The PulseAudio ```pactl``` command that is used to load/unload PulseAudio modules is wrapped in a shell script.
-This script will be started on bootup, run in the background and automatically do its thing when needed, like when Home Assistant is restarted from within the UI, or when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.
+The shell script is a wrapper around the PulseAudio ```pactl``` command that is used to load/unload PulseAudio modules.
+The script will be started as service on bootup, run in the background and automatically do its thing when needed, like when Home Assistant is restarted from within the UI, or when a new version of ```hassio_audio``` is released and the HA Supervisor (automatically) installs and reloads the container.

 [**pa-suspend-v2.sh**](https://github.com/JJFourie/HomeAssistant-PulseAudio-Disable/blob/main/pa-suspend-v2.sh) (V2!) is a simple shell script that will perform the below functionality when: